-The turn-up-and-go choice 1 must remain an essential element of ticketing.
+The turn-up-and-go choice must remain an essential element of ticketing.
 Individuals may be able to vary travel time, or book a travel time (or range) in advance, to save money, but being able to travel at short notice at a reasonable price is essential.
 To be able to travel at no notice is also essential, even if the price is high.

-2 For all but the shortest, e... (say five minutes), we would For all but the shortest journeys like a seat.
+2 For all but the shortest journeys (say five minutes), we would like a seat.
 The longer we are on the train, the more we need a seat.
 We will all have our personal preferences depending on circumstances.
 For me, 30 minutes standing is too long.
 Standing for 45 minutes is uncomfortable, while 75 minutes without a seat is painful.

-3 When I am unaversity of a second se When I am travelling locally, want to travel at no notice, and not be locked down to specific trains.
+3 When I am travelling locally, flexibility is my preference.
+I want to travel at no notice, and not be locked down to specific trains.
 I travelled on the 0722 to work for many years because it was the last train in the morning peak on which I could usually get a seat.
 But I still valued on-the-day flexibility more.

-For many of us, travelling 4 further afield involves a bit of planning.
-I am not referring to ticket booking alone, but to the whole trip.
-We need to find the time, agree with friends and family in the area on the date, while possibly booking attractions and accommodation.
+4 For many of us, travelling further afield involves a bit of planning.
+I am not referring to ticket booking alone, but to the time, agree with friends and family in the area on the date, while possibly booking attractions and accommodation.
 So it becomes a natural extension to book our travel as well.
 There is an important "but".
 Domestic and other crises can require travelling at short notice.
 All in all, the existing railway's ticketing arrangements can be suited to planning, as long as there are flexible options.

-It would be a challenge to find one person, or one organisation, wanting to pay the full Anytime fare regularly.
+5 It would be a challenge to find one person, or one organisation, wanting to pay the full Anytime fare regularly.
 Yes, Anytime fares are a feature of the morning commute, but most regular travellers can save with a season ticket.
-Even a traveller on expenses is going to find the payer of those expenses asking questions about a £396 Newcastle-London return.

-With single-leg pricing, there is O a need to buy two tickets rather than one.
+Even a traveller on expenses is going to find the payer of those expenses asking questions about a £396 Newcastle-London With single-leg pricing, there is 6 a need to buy two tickets rather than one.
 The traditional longer distance return has a lot of flexibility on the return and requires just a single purchase.
 Flexible singles can require multiple purchases (ie wait until travel time is known).
 If those purchases are via your smartphone on arrival at the station, it may not be an imposition, but asking travellers to visit ticket offices or ticket machines before each journey, rather than once at the start of the day, can be off-putting.
 What does this mean?
-I think there are some key themes.

-We talk about fares and ticket reform, and yes, we should.
+I think there are some key themes. ■ We talk about fares and ticket reform, and yes, we should.
 But first, we need to convert the thoughts above into a more systematic understanding of what travellers' needs are and then use that to guide fares and reforms.
 It is not one size fits all.
-Arrangements for longer distances and shorter distances need to be minutes, you can take any UK Government-controlled operator's service, not just the operator your ticket is valid for.
+Arrangements for longer distances and shorter distances need to be Some quick wins - Raintroduce a standard rule that after cancellations or late arrivals causing a connection to be missed, if the wait is more than 30 minutes, you can take any UK Government-controlled operator's service, not just the operator your ticket is valid for.
 Attempt to negotiate reciprocal arrangements with Transport for Wales Rail and ScotRail as well.
-And separately with Open Access operators.
-Abolish all train operator-only flexible fares where the difference is less than 50p.
-Have a second plus/minus 70-minute fare trial where the current off-peak ticket is retained.
+And separately with Open Access operators. - Abolish all train operator-only flexible fares where the difference is less than 50p. - Have a second plus/minus 70-minute fare trial where the current off-peak ticket is retained.